Fabric New Synagogue

-The Fabric Synagogue is a Neolog synagogue in the Fabric district of Timișoara.
-The synagogue was called the New Synagogue because it replaced the old synagogue on Timocului Street.
-It was built between 1897 and 1899 in an eclectic style, with neo-Moorish, Gothic and Italian neo-Renaissance elements.
+The Fabric Synagogue (Sinagoga din Fabric), also called the New Synagogue, is a former Neolog Jewish congregation and synagogue, located at 2 Ion Luca Caragiale Street, in the Fabric district of Timișoara, Romania.
+Designed by Lipót Baumhorn in an eclectic mixture of Moorish Revival, Gothic Revival and Renaissance Revival stylistic elements, the synagogue was completed in 1899.

+The synagogue is included on the National Register of Historic Monuments in Romania, and, in 2022, was placed on the World Monuments Fund list of buildings deemed at particularly high risk.
+The New Synagogue replaced the old synagogue on Timocului Street.
+Not used as a synagogue since 1985, the building fell into disrepair and As of August 2024, the building was undergoing restoration by the Timișoara City Hall for use as a cultural center.

 History

 The year of the foundation of the first synagogue on this site is disputed.
 Some opinions date it to 1838, others to 1841.
 The temple was first opened for a Jewish community that, after 1870, joined the so-called status quo ante trend of Hungarian and Transylvanian Judaism.
 A dozen years later, this community became Neolog.
 It was located on Kunz Embankment, on the banks of the Bega Canal, next to the Archduke's House, built after 1868, and the Josef Kunz Palace (1892), which were "the symbolic monumental gateway to the Fabric district".

 The Fabric Synagogue was built according to a project by the Hungarian architect Lipót Baumhorn, who designed, among other things, the Neolog synagogues in Brașov and Szeged.
 The new building was designed according to the tradition of the great contemporary Neolog synagogues of the Austro-Hungarian Empire, it is similar in shape to the synagogues in Rijeka, Szolnok and Zrenjanin, built according to the plans of the same architect.
 Delighted by the plan, the Jews of Fabric formed a temple construction committee, chaired by David Blau, a spirit maker.
 Sándor Kohn, the sales representative and lawyer of the brick company Kunz and Partners, and Miksa Steiner, the owner of a lye factory, also played a major role.
 It is interesting that part of the financing of the construction was covered by a lottery organized by the City Hall.
 The work was entrusted to the Timișoara entrepreneur Josef Kremer.
-The synagogue was inaugurated on 3 September 1899, with a sermon by Rabbi Jakab Singer, in the presence of the head of the community, Bernát Deutsch, and the mayor of Timisoara, Carol Telbisz.
+The synagogue was inaugurated on 3 September 1899, with a sermon by Rabbi Jakab Singer, in the presence of the head of the community, Bernát Deutsch, and the mayor of Timișoara, Carol Telbisz.
 The organ was built by the famous Timișoara craftsman Carl Leopold Wegenstein.